Ericsson/dataplanebook/_sources/glossary.rst.txt

       As opposed to IP, ATM is connection-oriented on the :term:`data link layer`.

+   :ref:`Atomic scheduling <Atomic Scheduling>`
+      An :term:`item of work` configured with atomic type scheduling is processed in order, in relation to other item of work in the same item of work flow.

    ARP
       The Address Resolution Protocol (ARP) is used in conjunction with IPv4 for discovering the link layer (e.g., Ethernet MAC